w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 #### Applying Principle 2 Operable to Non-Web Documents and Software

 In WCAG 2, the Principles are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Principle 2 applies directly as written.
+Principle 2 can apply directly as written.

 #### keyboard-accessible

 ##### Applying Guideline 2.1 Keyboard Accessible to Non-Web Documents and Software

 In WCAG 2, the Guidelines are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Guideline 2.1 applies directly as written.
+Guideline 2.1 can apply directly as written.

 ##### keyboard

 ###### Applying SC 2.1.1 Keyboard to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.1.1](https://www.w3.org/WAI/WCAG22/Understanding/keyboard#intent).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 2.1.1](https://www.w3.org/WAI/WCAG22/Understanding/keyboard#intent).

 <div class="note wcag2ict">